 #1.
 Plan Your Route

-Stick to the main roads which are safer and more likely to be gritted.
+Plan your route carefully so you can avoid minor roads.
+You are better sticking to the main roads which are safer and more likely to be gritted.

 #2.
 Avoid Bulky Winter Clothes

-Although you want to wrap your little ones up to keep warm, don’t strap your child into a car seat with a bulky coat as it can affect the ability of your car seat to do its job.
+Although you want to wrap your little ones up to keep them warm, don’t strap your child into a car seat with a bulky coat as it can affect the ability of your car seat to do its job.
 A bulky coat can compress in a crash and create a loose car seat harness, putting your child at greater risk of injury in the unlikely event of a crash.